USMNT outclassed by Netherlands in 3-1 loss, ending run in World Cup

 All of that came home to roost on the Netherlands’ opening goal, a magnificent attacking swoop finished by Memphis Depay.
 A 20-pass play started with Dutch goalkeeper Andries Noppert, went repeatedly through midfield quarterback Frenkie de Jong, and sprung to life when Cody Gakpo received the ball in an open pocket of space.

-The goal was made more frustrating by Noppert's denial of a surprisingly wide open Christian Pulisic in just the third minute.
+The goal was made more frustrating by the 6-foot-8 Noppert’s denial of a surprisingly wide open Christian Pulisic in just the third minute.
 But the biggest frustration was still to come.
-The Netherlands yielded possession to the U.S., daring them to do something with it, and the Americans didn't produce another shot until Tim Weah's 43rd-minute rip at Noppert from 18 yards.
+The Netherlands yielded possession to the U.S., daring them to do something with it, and the Americans didn’t produce another shot until Tim Weah’s 43rd-minute rip at Noppert from 20 yards.

 The rope-a-dope strategy worked to perfection.
 On the last play of the half, the Dutch had a throw-in deep in U.S. territory, passed the ball around in tight space, and got it to Dumfries for another inch-perfect setup pass to the middle.
 Daley Blind got on the receiving end this time, Sergiño Dest was caught chasing him, and Blind scored.